 - Are you willing to talk to at least one person about the dangers of distracted driving?

 Let’s choose to share the message of safety.
-If we don’t, someone we know might be involved in a driving while texting incident.
+If we don’t, someone important to you can be seriously injured or killed in a driving while texting incident.

 Anthony M. Davis, BCH, CTACC, MSCA

-Mr. Davis is a Board Certified Hypnotist, Leadership, Personal and Success Coach and an Accredited Stress Coach in Charlottesville, VA.
+Mr. Davis is a Board Certified Hypnotherapist, Leadership, Personal and Success Coach and an Accredited Stress Coach in Charlottesville, VA.